 Dietary supplements may offer a way to help close this shortfall, but historically very few (if any) prenatal multivitamins were formulated to contain choline.

-One of the challenges has been around working with choline – forms like choline bitartrate and choline citrate are hygroscopic- but the biggest hurdle to formulating with meaningful choline doses is finding room in a tablet format that has a broad range of nutrients all competing for space, explained Tom Druke, Director of VitaCholine Brand Development, Balchem Human Nutrition and Pharma.
+One of the challenges has been around working with choline – forms like choline bitartrate and choline citrate are hygroscopic- but the biggest hurdle to formulating with meaning choline doses is finding room in a tablet format that has a broad range of nutrients all competing for space, explained Tom Druke, Director of VitaCholine Brand Development, Balchem Human Nutrition and Pharma.

-“Choline Bitartrate is about 40% choline cation by weight and this means that adding a meaningful amount of choline can be a challenge in a single dose,” he explained.
+“Choline Bitartrate is about 40% choline cation by weight and this means that adding a meaningful amount of choline can be a challenge in a signle dose,” he explained.
 “To help address this challenge, many multivitamin companies are formulating a single-ingredient tablet with choline – this approach allows for a standard prenatal multivitamin plus choline in a separate dose, much like the industry did with DHA.”

 The American Medical Association (AMA) recognized the essential role of choline during pregnancy a couple of years ago and proactively recommended that choline be included in all prenatal multivitamins.